Sde Eliyahu: History

 Sde Eliyahu was founded on 8 May 1939 by Jewish refugees from Nazi Germany as a tower and stockade settlement.
 It was named after the 19th-century Rabbi Eliyahu Guttmacher, one of the early leaders of Religious Zionism.
 It was part of a cluster of religious kibbutzim that includes Ein HaNatziv, Shluhot and Tirat Zvi.

 The population of the kibbutz grew from 60 in 1937 to 208 by 1948.

-After the 1948 Arab–Israeli War, Sde Eliyahu began to farm the land of the depopulated Palestinian village of Arab al-'Arida.
+After the 1948 Arab–Israeli War, Sde Eliyahu began to farm land near the former depopulated Palestinian village of Arab al-'Arida.

 Economy

 The kibbutz produces dates, olives, grapes, pomegranates, spices and field crops, as well as dairy cattle and poultry.
 Organic farming methods and non-pesticide management are used.

 BioBee was established in 1983 as the Sde Eliyahu Biological Control Insectaries.
 The company mass-breeds and sells insects that are natural enemies of pests, sterile males of the Mediterranean fruit fly for pest control using the sterile insect technique, and bumblebees for pollination in greenhouses and open farmfields.
 In 2021, BioBee's use of persimilis, a predatory mite, to replace chemical pesticides, won the Bernard Blum Award from the International Biocontrol Manufacturers Association in Basel, which named it the leading biocontrol solution of the year.